ErikNatanael/knaster/knaster_graph/README.md

 This crate contains everything directly related to the Knaster `Graph` structure and reexports `knaster_core` which reexports `knaster_primitives`.

 knaster_graph is `no_std` by default, but requires `alloc` and therefore a global allocator to be available.
+If the `std` feature is not enabled, the `alloc` feature is required.
+Failure to enable either of these features will result in obscure compile errors.

 See the `knaster` crate for more details.